Sun's Effect on Hosta Leaf Color

 Light Green Hostas

 Light green hostas may require more light.
-In fact, you can somewhat control the color of the leaves by its placement.
+In fact, you can somewhat control the color of the leaves by their placement.
 In more sun, the leaves will begin to turn even lighter.

 Gold, Yellow or Chartreuse Hostas